 Since 1996, Dr. Peloza has been on the forefront of many of the most modern, minimally-invasive technologies currently used to treat patients with back or neck pain.
 Utilizing these technologies as well as clinical research data provided on all of their treatments and procedures, he is able to diagnose and offer patients options based on this evidence based research.

-Center for Spine Care is the first practice in Dallas to launch the revolutionary stem cell therapy to promote natural healing for back pain.
+Center for Spine Care offers stem cell therapy as a conservative treatment to promote natural healing for back or neck pain.
 Utilizing mesenchymal stem cells, this new method is used to treat patients with neck and back pain caused from degenerative disc disease.